rossillingworth/tesb-rt-se/examples/tesb/cxf-jmx/README.txt

 Enabling CXF samples for JMX
 ============================================
-To enable CXF for JMX two beans need to be added to the Spring context:
+To enable CXF for JMX, one bean and one feature bean need to be added to the Spring context:

 <bean id="org.apache.cxf.management.InstrumentationManager"
     class="org.apache.cxf.management.jmx.InstrumentationManagerImpl">